If this is an emergency or someone is in danger, please call 911.

 Michigan Tech is committed to providing an environment that is respectful and supportive.
 If you are a student, faculty or staff member and have a concern that you believe impedes these efforts for you personally, or for a friend or colleague, and want more information, please click on the appropriate title below.
 To report your concern, click on the report button in the box, complete the form, and submit.

 For Confidentiality: If you prefer, you may address concerns or questions confidentially.
-Students may contact Counseling Services at 906- 487-2538 or My Student Support Program (My SSP) 1-877-376-7896 and employees may contact the Employee Assistance Program.
+Students may contact Counseling Services at 906- 487-2538 or TELUS Health Student Support Program 1-877-376-7896 and employees may contact the Employee Assistance Program.
 Also available is Office of the Ombuds at firstname.lastname@example.org or 906-487-2391.